msu-denver/COCrawlerWiki/README.md

 - **Data Cleaning**: Employ `cleaner.py` to refine your URL's by removing unnecessary or redundant information, ensuring a cleaner analysis.
 - **TXT to CSV**: Use `CSVConverter.py` to convert the txt files and summaries to CSV.
 This will allow the LLM to ingest the data we have crawled.
 - **Geolocation Extraction**: With `GeoLocator.py`, extract geographical information and summaries and attach it to each article.
+- **Word Cloud Analysis**: Run `WordCloud.py` to regenerate weights for your crawler.
+This will scrape each URL you crawled and create a word cloud analysis for the most common words.
 - **Easy Setup**: Quick installation with a simple `requirements.txt` file to manage all necessary dependencies.

 ## Getting Started